Advanced Nuclear Power Reactors

 EPR

-Areva NP (formerly Framatome ANP) developed a large (4590 MWt, typically 1750 MWe gross and 1630 MWe net) European pressurised water reactor (EPR), which was accepted in mid-1995 as the new standard design for France and received French design approval in 2004.
+Areva NP (formerly Framatome ANP) developed a large (4590 MWt, typically 1750 MWe gross and 1630 MWe net) European pressurized water reactor (EPR), which was accepted in mid-1995 as the new standard design for France and received French design approval in 2004.
 It is a four-loop design derived from the German Konvoi types with features from the French N4, and was expected to provide power about 10% cheaper than the N4.
 It will operate flexibly to follow loads, have fuel burn-up of 65 GWd/t and a high thermal efficiency, of 37%, and net efficiency of 36%.
 It is capable of using a full core load of MOX.
 Availability is expected to be 92% over a 60-year service life.

 It has double containment with four separate, redundant active safety systems, and boasts a core catcher under the pressure vessel.
 The safety systems are physically separated through four ancillary buildings on the same concrete raft, and two of them are aircraft crash protected.
 The primary diesel generators have fuel for 72 hours, the secondary back-up ones for 24 hours, and tertiary battery back-up lasts 12 hours.
 It is designed to withstand seismic ground acceleration of 600 Gal without safety impairment.